scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 **System Partitions**

+**WARNING!!!** There are multiple partitions on this system.
+It is VITAL that you only ever boot into or modify partition <X NEED TO FILL THIS OUT>.
+Do not mount the other partition or make any changes to the boot loader.
+Doing so will violate the spirit of Summit and make the panda very sad.

-If you have to reboot the system, we are on partition X NEED TO FILL THIS OUT.
+If you have to reboot the system, select partition X NEED TO FILL THIS OUT.

 **Look at the configuration options for Heat and Neutron:**

     vim /root/answer.txt

 **Each system has software repositories that are shared out via the local Apache web server:**

     ll /var/www/html

 These will be utilized by the *openshift.sh* file when it is called by heat.

+**There are also local repositories for RHEL and RHEL OSP:**

+    ll /var/www/html/repos/

 **Explore the Heat template:**

     egrep -i 'curl|wget' /root/heat-templates/openshift-enterprise/heat/neutron/OpenShift-1B1N-neutron.yaml

 Here you can see that the Heat template was originally making calls to github for the *enterprise-2.0* and *openshift.sh* files.
 These lines were modified to point to local repositories for the purposes of this lab.

 **Look a the images that were pre-built for this lab:**

     ls /home/images/RHEL*

 These two images were pre-built using disk image builder(DIB) for the purpose of saving time in the lab.
-The commands used to
+The commands used to build these images will be inserted here. <SCOLLIER TO INSERT>

 **Check out the software repositories:**

     yum repolist

 **Lab 2 Complete!**